Portfolio Guidelines (BFA and MFA)

 No special effects or on-screen overlays.

 Linked file must remain online for at least one full year.

 Does not require professional-level equipment; cellphone camera or consumer cameras are okay.

-Applicants who have passed the preliminary selection process will be notified in mid-February.
+Applicants who have passed the preliminary selection process for our MFA program will be notified in mid-February.
 At that time, candidates may be invited to visit CalArts in March for an interview day to meet faculty, staff, students, and fellow shortlisted applicants.
 An interview is required of invited applicants and is an important component of the final selection process.
-Arrangements can be made for video conference interviews, which must take place before the interview day, if the applicant is unable to travel to campus.
-Attendance at the in-person interview day is preferred.
-In additional to giving the faculty a better sense of who you are, it gives you an opportunity to see the school, and meet many members of the CalArts community.

 Video chat interviews are available in exceptional cases, however we like to emphasize the importance of having an in-person interview as part of the application process for prospective students.
 Additionally, an in-person interview gives you a unique opportunity to see the school and meet and talk to the faculty.